SkillmineTech/SkillmineAuthSDKExample/README.md

 ```

-To use the AuthWeb library, add it to your project dependencies.
+To use the SkillmineAuthSDK library, add it to your project dependencies.
 Open your build.gradle file (Module: app) and add the following:

 ```gradle
 ## auth_web_version = "1.0.6"